CoryParsnipson/indie-engineer/src/routes/blog/analyzing-my-first-five-months-earnings-as-an-uber-driver.md

 ##### You Have to Pay All Your Own Expenses

-This has been highly publicized, because it's a deal breaker for most people (and it would be for me too, but I'm doing this temporarily).
+This has been highly publicized, because it should be a deal breaker for almost everybody.
 The thought of car expenses on a driver's income is scary.
 A single accident or breakdown can cost thousands, basically invalidating the past couple months of earnings.
 Not cool at all.

 Also the increase in gas price directly translates to hours of more work per week to earn the same amount of money as before.
 This *really* sucks.

 ![Insane gas prices](/articles/gas-prices.jpg "California in a nutshell")

 It's still better than most minimum wage jobs, I guess.
-Maybe I still prefer typing code and sitting in an air-conditined room after all...
+Maybe I still prefer typing code and sitting in an air-conditioned room after all...

 ## A Closer Look at Earnings Data

-I was surpised to find out that there's a lot of interesting stuff here, so I prepared a bunch of charts.
+I ended up gathering a lot of interesting data, so I prepared a bunch of charts.

 ### Dollars, Miles, and Hours are Tightly Correlated